 Classic Chicken Cacciatore

 It has become a standard in our house, and because we are constantly developing new recipes and don’t often get the chance to repeat a recipe, that is really saying something.

-So good and just so comforting.
+It is just so good and just so comforting.

+Classic Chicken Cacciatore